-The Lakehill Technical Academy is a free program that was successfully launched in 2016 and will continue on for the 2018-19 season.
-The Technical Academy is supplemental to the regular club programming and is run by Lakehill’s technical staff coaches.
+The Lakehill Technical Academy is a free, supplemental club program that is run by Lakehill’s technical staff coaches.
 The players that take part in this program are invite-only, as identified by the club’s technical staff using the “ABCD-123” ‘assessment criteria’.
-Players in this program are deemed to be at their "appropriate level", which is an equivalent balance of both successes and challenges, and anybody interested in attending the academy can contact the Technical Director.
+Players in this program are deemed to be especially keen soccer players, who show a dedication to the sport and a commitment to improving.
+When placed with their peers in the academy they must be considered to be at their "appropriate level" - which means they will experience an equivalent balance of both successes and challenges.
+Anybody interested in attending the academy can contact the Technical Director.

 The academy is an opportunity for the Lakehill players that have shown dedication and proficiency to come together in a like-minded environment.
 Our aim is to promote a positive connection with the sport, and while having fun is emphasised and a sheer enjoyment of the game is necessary, we do stress the importance of a focused attitude from all of the attendees.
 We encourage sportsmanship, responsibility and attentiveness in all players, and participants who do not strive to display these traits may be temporarily uninvited from the academy until they are able to prove they are capable of doing so.